mxsjoberg/notes/readme.md

-This is my unstructured notes.
-Basically learning about stuff in public.

 ## High-level observations (AI/ML landscape)

 Model training is compute-intensive and model inference is latency-sensitive.
 More powerful chips result in better models, so demand likely to increase for as long as "better" models justify the cost of training.